Hallingghan History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Hallingghan is part of the ancient legacy of the Anglo-Saxon tribes of Britain.
 It is a product of when the family lived in the place named Allingham, which was in Kent.
 Allingham is a compound name, composed of the Old English elements Alling, which means holly, and ham, which means homestead.
 Thus, Allingham means holly homestead.
-CITATION[CLOSE]

 Early Origins of the Hallingghan family

 The surname Hallingghan was first found in Kent where they were Lords of the manor of Allingham.

 This web page shows only a small excerpt of our Hallingghan research.
 Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Hallingghan History in all our PDF Extended History products and printed products wherever possible.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Hallingghan has been spelled many different ways, including Alingham, Allingham, Hallingham, Allighan and many more.

 Early Notables of the Hallingghan family (pre 1700)

 More information is included under the topic Early Hallingghan Notables in all our PDF Extended History products and printed products wherever possible.